 The right technology can make or break an officer’s ability to get the job done.
 With the right mobile devices equipped with access to dedicated first responder networks, real-time data and voice-to-text reporting software, officials can work efficiently and safely to focus on what matters most – the wellbeing of the community.

 Delivering critical information during times of crisis or emergency, public safety communications experts need the most up-to-date mobile technology to do their jobs.
-At this year’s APCO conference, industry experts and vendors will share their insights and unique perspectives on these technologies and more.
-Here are three topics you can expect to hear a lot about:
+Here are three trending topics in public safety communications:

 Connectivity, Connectivity, Connectivity